paddyohanlon/remote-manifesto/_posts/2014-01-31-git-commit-messages-in-sublime-after-textmate.md

 location: Girona, Catalonia
 ---

 After switching from TextMate to [Sublime Text](http://www.sublimetext.com/) I failed to update the setting to open Git commit messages in my new text editor many times.
 When I did `git commit`, TextMate would open for me to log the commit message, which I liked a lot.
+I wanted that to work with Sublime.

 The [Sublime Text docs for working in the terminal on a Mac](http://www.sublimetext.com/docs/2/osx_command_line.html) say, set up a symlink, so ‘subl’ can be used as a command.
 Like so: